 “Kia tu, kia puawai tu kaha te whānau ora – With a strong and healthy family, we are all strengthened.”

-The Pukemanu Centre is run by the University of Canterbury Child and Family Psychology programme.
+The Pukemanu Centre is run by the University of Canterbury's Child and Family Psychology programme.

-Located on level 2 of the Rehua building, corner of Arts Rd and Forestry Rd at the UC Ilam campus, the centre provides assessments and interventions on a short-term basis for children and families/whānau not currently receiving support from other agencies, or who face long waiting lists.
+The Centre provides assessments and interventions on a short-term basis for children and families/whānau not currently receiving support from other agencies.

 Our service is shaped by the principles of: